GitData-GA/shot-marilyns-analysis/README.md

 #### Step 2: Navigate to the Directory

-Open your Docker terminal and change to the shot-marilyns-analysis-main directory:
+Open your Docker terminal and change to the shot-marilyns-analysis-main directory (change the path if necessary):

 ```bash
 cd shot-marilyns-analysis-main
 ```

-Your path might be different.

 #### Step 3: Prepare for Analysis